 May newsletter explains tort liability for bad servicing and improper loan modification practices

 The May newsletter features an article on tort liability for bad servicing and improper loan modification practices.
 It also includes summaries of recentHBOR and foreclosure-related case law, new HUD guidance on non-borrowing spouses with reverse mortgage, and information on a free foreclosure PLI training on July 14.
+Find more info about quick loans on this website.

 May 2015 Newsletter